 Accessing Capillary

 You can also enable two-factor authentication (MFA) for your org.
 To enable this, raise a JIRA ticket with the Capillary Product Support team.
-If SSO is enabled, Two-factor authentication will not be considered.
+If SSO is enabled, Two-factor authentication will not be considered

-Login with Capillary Credentials
+Login with Capillary credentials

 Login with Capillary Google account

 You can now sign in to InTouch using your Capillary Google Workspace account.
+This allows you to access the platform using your existing organizational credentials without maintaining a separate password for InTouch.

-Login with Google Credentials
+Login with Google credentials

-- Click on Sign in with Google as shown below.
+- Click Sign in with Google.

 - Enter your password and click Next.